carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 * Promotion of workshops through The Carpentries website and communication channels.
 * Access to pre- and post-workshop survey result links.

-Subcommunities may request one Genomics Workshop supported by AWS.
+Onboarded Subcommunity Leaders may request one Genomics Workshop supported by 20 Amazon Web Services (AWS) instances.

 #### Leadership Development